Rutere14/General-stores-Powebi-project/README.md

 ## Target audience for the data viz/dashboard & Purpose
 **The primary audience for this data visualization/dashboard includes:**
-- **Business Stakeholders:** Executives, managers, and decision-makers seeking a comprehensive understanding of sales performance and customer behaviour.
+- **Business Stakeholders:** Executives, managers, and decision-makers seeking a comprehensive understanding of sales performance and customer behavior.
 - **Marketing Teams:** Analyzing product trends, promotional effectiveness, and customer segmentation.
-- **Sales Teams:** Identifying top-performing City, state, Region, Categories, and opportunities for improvement.
+- **Sales Teams:** Identifying top-performing Cities, states, Regions, Categories, and opportunities for improvement.

 **The dashboard is designed to help users achieve the following objectives:**
 - Gain insights into overall sales trends and patterns.
-- Identify top-performing states/City and products.
+- Identify top-performing states/Cities and products.
-- Understand customer behaviour and preferences.
+- Understand customer behavior and preferences.
 - Optimize sales strategies and marketing campaigns.

 # Tools Used